Arihant-A/Arihant_1/a/README.md

 design.v                →  Yosys + sky130.lib  →  gate_level_netlist.v  +  schematic
 ```

-> **Key insight:** Simulation proves the RTL *behaves* correctly.
-Synthesis proves the RTL *can be built* in silicon.
-Both steps are mandatory - a design that simulates correctly can still fail synthesis if it contains non-synthesizable constructs (e.g., delays `#`, `initial` blocks in the DUT, etc.).
+> **Key insight:** RTL Simulation is proof that the RTL "works."
+RTL Synthesis is proof that the RTL "builds."
+These two operations are essential; the RTL can simulate successfully but not synthesize due to the presence of non-synthesizable elements (for example, #, initial statements in the DUT, etc.)

 ---